Managing Content in Education (and anywhere else)

 SCORM, Tin Can — kinda related

-Next cubicle says, “Hey, let’s bundle a interoperability standard for learning objects, or an API, that reports text scores and bookmarks with a taxonomy of content!
+Next cubicle says, “Hey, let’s bundle features and get an interoperability standard for learning objects, or an API, that reports test scores and bookmarks with a taxonomy of content!
 Then education will be like legos!”
+That was SCORM, which is still useful to a point.

 Trying to get from SCORM 1.3 and 2004 to the next level broke their brains.
 It was too hard to get to the next step; which was adding in taxonomy of content.
 Tin Can didn’t do it either, it’s just a more robust standard as eLearning moves beyond desktop PCs to mobile.
 Let’s boil it down.
-Education/training is essentially, at scale, every idea anyone ever had worth passing on.
-Wait, you can’t boil it down because you’re trying to boil the sea.
+Education/training is, writ large, at scale, every idea anyone ever had worth passing on.
+Oh wait, you can’t boil it down because you’re trying to boil the sea.
 I mean, humanity COULD do it if we had a committee big enough.
 Or small enough?
 And was Wittgenstein was joking when he wrote Tractatus Logico-Philosophicus?
+He was trying to document how everything one could say meaningfully and it didn’t really work for me.

 Currently, you still need SMEs working with instructional designers OR experienced instructors to pick/write the content, sequence it and create the assessments.
 Or you buy a curriculum where someone else did all that stuff.